EPI-Studios/Moud-Documentation/api/templates/docs/4_Scripting/08_Scene_Management.md

 `instantiate<T>(path: string, parent: Node | long)`

 Instantiates an external `.moud.scene` file as a child hierarchy beneath the designated `parent` node.
 Returns a typed reference (or numerical node ID) to the root node of the allocated subgraph.

+The `path` is resolved through the project root by `ProjectService.resolveProjectPath`.
+It must be a full path including the `.moud.scene` extension, either as a relative project path (`"scenes/enemy.moud.scene"`) or as a `res://` URI (`"res://scenes/enemy.moud.scene"`).
+A bare scene id like `"enemy"` will fail because the resolver does not append an extension.

 ````tabs
 --- tab: TypeScript